AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 Sedimentation Tank Bays and Number of Diffusers
 ===============================================
 The design will be for a 60 liter per second plant.
-1. What is the total required plan area for the sedimentation tanks?
+**1. What is the total required plan area** for the sedimentation tanks?

 .. code:: python